 Preparation of a long essay (40 pages) or other independently designed critical project.
 Each essay is directed by an individual member of the department.
 Special Permission.

-Advanced study and practice of various forms of prose and poetry.
-Open in the senior year to students concentrating in English.
+Study and practice of various forms of prose and poetry for experienced creative writers.
+Open to seniors in all departments.
 Special Permission.

 Ms. Dunbar W 1:00-3:00

 Race and its Metaphors

 (Same as AFRS 319) Re-examinations of canonical literature in order to discover how race is either explicitly addressed by or implicitly enabling to the texts.
 Does racial difference, whether or not overtly expressed, prove a useful literary tool?
 The focus of the course varies from year to year.

 Topic for 2018a: Blacks and Blues: Blues as Metaphor in African American Literature.
 Ralph Ellison wrote of the blues that it is “an impulse to keep the painful details and episodes of a brutal experience alive in one’s aching consciousness, to finger its jagged grain, and to transcend it, not by the consolation of philosophy but by squeezing from it a near-tragic, near-comic lyricism.”
 This course takes the blues as a metaphor and follows it through canonical African American writing to consider multiple themes: black sonics, black vernacular traditions, sexuality and freedom, social critique, joy, pain, and futurities of blackness.
 Students interested in this course need not have a musical background, but interest in the links between sound and black literature will be expected.

 Mr. Antelyes T 3:10-5:10